Palm Beach County policing forum focused on campus security

 What's the difference between school policing and policing on the streets?

-"We serve very much like parents in our role so it's more familiar and more personalized," Deputy Chief Kitzerow said.
+"We serve very much like parents in our role, so it's more familiar and more personalized," Kitzerow said.

 Everyone agreed they don't have all the answers, but they believe they can seek the truth together.